Sainik School, Gopalganj: Location

-Sainik School Gopalganj is located in Hathua, Gopalganj District in Bihar, India Pin:841436.
-A new building has been allocated by the State government near Kuchaikote within an area of 49 acres.
-The first phase has been completed.
-When the building is completed, it is expected that the school will be shifted there.
-The construction of a new school building at the permanent location of Sainik School Gopalganj at Sipaya village in Kuchaikote block of Gopalganj district began in March 2013.
-With the release of phase 1, the construction of the boundary wall, administrative building, academic block, one hostel building (out of four), Cadet's mess, and gateway-super structure is completed.
-For the construction of phase 2, administrative approval of 38.48 crore rupees is under process at the Department of Education, Government of Bihar.
+Sainik School Gopalganj is located in Tola Sipaya, Kuchaikote Block, Gopalganj District in Bihar, India Pin: 841501.

 Introduction

-The school is one among the 24 Sainik Schools under the aegis of the Sainik School Society, Ministry of Defence, Government of India.
-The school was established on 12 October 2003.
+The school is one among the 33 Sainik Schools under the aegis of the Sainik School Society, Ministry of Defence, Government of India.
+The school was established on 12th October 2003.

 School emblem

-The school insignia consists of the three services’ elements; the crossed swords of the Army, the golden eagle of the Air Force, and the anchor of the Navy.
+The school insignia consists of the three services’ elements: the crossed swords of the Army, the golden eagle of the Air Force, and the anchor of the Navy.
 The main aim of the school is to train cadets to join the defence services.
-The school motto ‘Vidya Dadati Vinayam’ has been taken from the sixth verse of the preface of Sanskrit text ‘Hitopadesha’ and means ‘Education gives humility’.
+The school motto ‘Vidya Dadati Vinayam’ has been taken from the sixth verse of the preface of the Sanskrit text ‘Hitopadesha’ and means ‘The education gives humility’.

 History

-Sainik School, Gopalganj was established on 12 October 2003.
+Sainik School, Gopalganj was established on 12th October 2003.
 The school was built on the eight-acre Hathua Estate of the then Hathua Maharaj, near Mirganj in Gopalganj District.
-It is one of the two Sainik Schools started on the same day in the state of Bihar (20th in sequence).
+It is one of the two Sainik Schools that started on the same day in Bihar (20th in sequence).
 The school started with 55 students in 2003.
-The first batch is known as The Pioneers.
-The second batch of 2004-2011 is known as The Valiants.
-The third batch (2005-2012) set a record with 100% results in class 12.
-The Alumni has its presence in all domains of UPSC, BPSC, IITs, NITs, IIMs, AIIMS, State Medical Colleges, NDA, INA, AFMC, AFA, CTW, CME, MHOW, AIT, JNU, BHU and State University.
+The First batch is known as The Pioneers.
+The Second batch of 2004-2011 is known as The Valiants.
+The Third batch (2005-2012) set a record with 100% results in class 12.
+The Fourth batch of 2006-2013 is known as The Game Changers.The Alumni has its presence in all domains of UPSC, BPSC, IITs, NITs, IIMs, AIIMS, State Medical Colleges, NDA, INA, AFMC, AFA, CTW, CME, MHOW, AIT, JNU, BHU and all State Universities.
+The school got shifted to its new location in the session 2024-2025.